syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 **Alignment of series label**

 The trackball label displayed over the series can be aligned using the [LabelHorizontalAlignment]() and [LabelVerticalAlignment]() properties.
-By default, the series label will be [LabelHorizontalAlignment]() is `Left` and [LabelVerticalAlignment]() is `Top`.
+By default, the [LabelHorizontalAlignment]() is `Left` and [LabelVerticalAlignment]() is `Top`.

-The following code snippet explains how to align the series label to the center of the Trackball.
+The following code snippet explains how to align the series label to the center of the trackball.

 {% tabs %}